accellera-official/cci/README.txt

-             gs_example/          :  Example using the GreenSocs implementation priv_broker_example/ :  Example demonstrating usage of a private broker gs_example_diff_impl :  still TODO!!
+             gs_example/          :  Example using the GreenSocs implementation priv_broker_example/ :  Example demonstrating usage of a private broker gs_example_diff_impl :  still TODO!! examples/  :  directory for official examples
+              to be added by anyone who is in charge of implementing them